 Program Admission and Policies

 Students interested in the Didactic Program in Dietetics (DPD) should meet the admission criteria to the College.
 The founding charter commits the College to serving “especially those found worthy but who are without sufficient means to procure such training.”
 See the College Catalog at www.cofo.edu.

-Students interested in pursuing a career in nutrition and dietetics should contact the Registrar’s office to declare Nutrition and Dietetics as a major and the Program Director for advisement as soon as possible.
+Students interested in becoming a nutritionist or pursuing a career in nutrition and dietetics should contact the Registrar’s office to declare Nutrition and Dietetics as a major and the Program Director for advisement as soon as possible.
 The advisor will help plan an individual course schedule designed to meet program requirements.
 It is important to begin promptly on the dietetics schedule as sequencing of courses is required.

 Success as a registered dietitian nutritionist (RDN) or nutrition professional depends on having or being able to acquire certain characteristics including:

 - Ability to communicate well in written and verbal forms,

 - Scientific aptitude in chemistry, biology, and math,